-In the gaming world, where everything needs to be paid, even the smallest kind of upgrade requires you to grind a lot or ask you to pay microtransactions, and one game stands out from the rest of the gaming industry.
-The game we are talking about is Minecraft, and it is one of the most popular games in the world.
-Each day several million players get in front of their screen and play Minecraft.
+In the gaming world, where everything needs to be paid, even the smallest upgrade requires you to grind a lot or ask you to pay microtransactions, and one game stands out from the rest of the gaming industry.
+The game we are talking about is Minecraft, one of the world's most popular games.
+Each day several million players get in front of their screens and play Minecraft.
 Now you might be thinking Minecraft is a paid game.
 How can it be free?
 Well, the answer lies in the version you get in the free-to-play game.

-On the other hand, there is one method by which you can play Minecraft, and that is by creating your own Minecraft server.
-Today, we will show you how you can create your own free Minecraft server on your computer and play it as you like.
-You can create your own set of rules and decide which individual can join your server and other settings.
+On the other hand, one method by which you can play Minecraft is by creating your own Minecraft server.
+Today, we will show you how to create your free Minecraft server on your computer and play it as you like.
+You can create rules and decide which individual can join your server and other settings.
 So let's get started, shall we?

 What Is Minecraft?

 Before we start with the technicalities of creating a Minecraft server, we need you to understand what Minecraft is and why it is such a popular game even after being launched more than ten years ago.
-Well, Minecraft is a video game that can be played on almost any computing system.
-This means you can even play Minecraft on your mobile phones, gaming consoles, and even on your Linux OS-based computer.
-In Minecraft, you are free to do anything, and when we say anything, we literally mean anything.
-You can create or break a number of different blocks that are present in the three-dimensional world of Minecraft.
+Minecraft is a video game that can be played on almost any computing system.
+You can even play Minecraft on your mobile phones, gaming consoles, and your Linux OS-based computer.
+In Minecraft, you are free to do anything; when we say anything, we mean anything.
+You can create or break a number of blocks present in Minecraft's three-dimensional world.

 There are two main modes: creative and cervical mode.
 Apart from these two main modes, you can find adventure mode, spectator mode, and hardcore mode.
 These last three modes are only available in the Java version of Minecraft.

 🌐 Discover the Minecraft Hypixel IP Address: Connect to the Ultimate Gaming Experience 🎮

 Different Minecraft Server Modes